usbt0p/fuzzy_car/README.md

 - [ ] do some typing for the modules
 - [ ] add an argsparser, and take spawn methods as arguments, as well as options for hitboxes, showing sensor views and activating collisions
 - [ ] FIX THIS BUG: using the `front_of_car` argument for the `spawn_despawn_obstacles` method causes the obstacles to spawn NOT in front, but only with certain image sizes for the obstacles and car.
 Possible fixes: figure out the formula to align both, wich might be impossible for all car/obstacle pairs given the x and y coordinates are integers.
 Another option would be to force the images to have a certain width ratio with respect to one another, so that the formula can always apply.
 Finally the easiest is just enforce constant widths, non mutable, and ensure all of them allow the proper center spawn calculations.

-### Documentation
-- [x] Update documentation with latest changes
-- [x] Add image to readme
-- [ ] Document problems:
-    - rules are hard to tame: separated right from left, order matters
-    - more variables than initially expected (return to center, etc.)
-    - choosing the right membership functions depends on the desired behavior
-    - choosing the rules is a bit of a trial and error process, and changes with the MFs
-    - fix moving too soon and moving when not needed (dist_x big or dist_y big)
-    - sometimes, less rules is better.
-To remove the issue where the car over reacted at long distances, I simply removed rule 7: ``(distance_side['high'] -> steering['no'])``
-    - bug in the sensors: i stopped the y_coords after the front was passed, it caused the car to crash from behind upon passing
-    - computer shut off suddenly due to unknown reasons after implementing k nearest obstacles.
-    - problems in return to center with road-relative coordinates + clashing rules
-    - introducing k nearest poses the question of what parameters are better

 ### Ideas
 - Several controllers finetuned to specific scenarios.
 For example one for close and dense vehicle situations, and another one for few vehicles in a long range (avoids preventively).